International Institute of Humanitarian Law: Organisation and bodies

 Members of the Institute are of different nationalities.
 They are persons that have particularly distinguished themselves through competence or activities in fields of specific interest to the Organisation.
 Institutions significantly contributing to the work of the Institute may also be admitted as members.
 Qualified persons and academic institutions, as also nations and international intergovernmental organisations contributing to the activities of the Institute, may be admitted as Associate members but may not vote.

-Training and activities
+Training activities

 The Institute provides an annual programme of training activities in International Humanitarian Law (IHL), Refugee Law and associated subjects.
 These activities are designed for a diverse, international and multicultural audience with participation welcomed from military personnel, government officials, diplomats, experts, representatives of non-governmental organisations and students from around the world.
-Our courses, often conducted in collaboration with interested international institutions and countries, are delivered in various languages (English, French, Spanish, Arabic, Chinese, Russian and Portuguese) either in Sanremo or in collaboration with partner institutions around the world.